easegress-io/easegress/doc/pipeline_practice_guide.md

 ## HTTP streamy proxy

-In this case, you can see how a pipleine act a HTTP/HTTPS proxy between input and upstream.
+In this case, you can see how a pipeline act a HTTP/HTTPS proxy between input and upstream.
 There is no any buffering and unnecessary operations in the middle.

 ### Plugin